Solo-Dragon/AriseRobot/README.md

 ```

 ## Credits?
 I dont think so...
-I wrote the whole programe solely from scratch in 15-20 min so I dont know who give credits(bame) for this noob(piece of crap)
+I wrote the whole programe solely from scratch in 15-20 min so I dont know who give credits(blame) for this noob(piece of crap)
 Any Queries find me on telegram [Sung Jin-Woo](t.me/TheSungJinWoo)
 Bot if its alive and working...
 [Arise Robot](t.me/AriseRobot)